-SPSS -officially IBM SPSS Statistics- is super easy software for editing and analyzing data.
+IBM SPSS Statistics (or “SPSS” for short) is super easy software for editing and analyzing data.

-This tutorial is a quick overview of what SPSS is mostly used for and how it basically works.
+This tutorial presents a quick overview of what SPSS looks like and how it basically works.

 SPSS’ main window is the data editor.
 It shows our data so we can visually inspect it.

 This tutorial explains how the data editor works: we'll walk you through its main parts and point out some handy tips & tricks.

 SPSS’ output window shows the tables, charts and statistical tests you run while analyzing your data.

 This tutorial walks you through some basics such as exporting tables and charts to WORD or Excel.
 We'll also point out some important tricks such as batch editing and styling tables and charts.

 The median is basically the value that separates the 50% lowest from the 50% highest values.